 - 1. Have the required legal status; - 2.
-Have at least one year of completed programming; - 3.
+Have at least one year of completed arts and cultural programming and be able to provide their last completed fiscal years operating budget; - 3.
 Agree to comply with all application requirements: - 1.
 Complete all proposal activities within the grant period; - 2.
-Make programming and activities open and accessible to all members of the public (see accessibility and non-discrimination); - 3.
-Match the grant amount requested, at least dollar for dollar (see request amount and match requirements); and - Include only allowable expenses in the proposal budget (see allowable and non-allowable expenses); - 4.
+Make programming and activities open and accessible to all members of the public (see: Accessibility and Non-discrimination); - 3.
+Match the grant amount requested, at least dollar for dollar with non-state and non-federal funds (see: Request Amount and Match Requirements); and - 4.
+Include only allowable expenses in the proposal budget (see: Allowable and Non-allowable Expenses); - 4.
 Agree to comply with all grant administration requirements: - 1.
 Provide all information needed for the Grant Award Agreement; - 2.
 Sign and return the Grant Award Agreement within 30 days; - 3.
 Request approval for any changes to the awarded grant; - 4.
 Submit timely and accurate reports; - 5.
 Maintain complete and accurate grant records; - 6.
 Comply with the requirements of the Florida Single Audit Act; - 7.
-Credit the State of Florida and Division of Cultural Affairs and National Endowment for the Arts for funding.
+Credit the State of Florida and Division of Arts and Culture and National Endowment for the Arts for funding.

-In addition to these basic eligibility requirements, all applicants in non-compliance at the time of the application deadline will be deemed ineligible to apply.
-Organizations in non-compliance at the time of funding will be deemed ineligible.
+In addition to these basic eligibility requirements, all applicants in noncompliance at the time of the application deadline will be deemed ineligible to apply.
+Organizations in noncompliance at the time of funding will be deemed ineligible.
 There are also specific eligibility requirements for the Fast Track Project Grants Program.
 Eligible applicants must have a: